itchyny/lightline.vim/README.md

 The mode component, the paste component, read-only component, filename component and modified component in a row.
 Normally, the paste component does not show up.
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/10.png)
-If the file is not read-only (more common case), the read-only component does not show up.
+If the file is not read-only (more common cases), the read-only component does not show up.
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/11.png)